shelbyleanne22/SpreetailWorkSample/README.md

 [.NET CORE Runtime or SDK](https://dotnet.microsoft.com/download/dotnet/5.0)

 **TO RUN APPLICATION**
+1) Ensure you have downloaded SDK above.
+2) Click on the latest release.
+3) Download the SpreetailWorkSample.exe file to your computer.
+If you encounter trust issues, simply select the Trust/Run Anyway options.
+4) Double click the downloaded file to start the application.
+5) Enter the commands below!
+6) Enter "QUIT" to exit the application.

 The application supports the following commands.
 Please, keep in mind the application is case-sensitive and will require that commands be in all capital letters.